-Named after a character in Dante Alghieri’s Inferno, Malacoda takes the idea of Gothic Metal to a next level.
+Named after a character in Dante Alighieri’s Inferno, Malacoda takes the idea of Gothic Metal to a next level.
 The band paints this vivid, slightly decadent debauchery of soundscapes in bold baroque and Victorian strokes.
-Some sort of a delicious, epic pandemonium, slightly reminiscent of Kamelot with a hint of Fleshgod Apocalypse and early Xandria at times.
+Some sort of a delicious, epic pandemonium, slightly reminiscent of Kamelot with a hint of Fleshgod Apocalypse and – at times – early Xandria.

 Despite its shortness, Ritualis Aeterna conveys a sense of symphonic, darkly melodic complexity that may repel you with its tendency to gripe electronically at first.
 Yet the EP risks to stick because of the band’s prowess to weave multifaceted undercurrents into a palatable amalgam of tunes.
 A tasty morsel of refined metal, if there ever was one.

-So, here is to Ritualis Aeterna, the record that did not get enough attention by the RMR deck crew the first time around, yet now got redeemed.
+So, here is to Ritualis Aeterna, the record that did not get enough attention by the RMR deck crew the first time around.
+Yet, now it finally got redeemed.
 Better late than never, right?

 Lucas Di Mascio – vocals, bass, keys